What will happen to the veto system currently in place?

 - give rise to a serious risk to the life or safety of a person

-- in the case of information relating to a person adopted before 17 August 1989 - not be in the best interests of the adopted person, taking into account the rights and welfare of the adopted person and any other prescribed matter.
+- in the case of information relating to a person adopted before 127 August 1989 - not be in the best interests of the adopted person, taking into account the rights and welfare of the adopted person.

 During the 5 year transition period, the Department for Child Protection will provide services to support people whose vetoes are to expire and to people who are unable to obtain information for 5 years.